txzDev/DiscordRPCTool/README.md

 # How to install

 - Go to "Releases"
-- Find the latest version and download the .zip file.
+- Find the latest version and download the .zip or .exe file.
 (For source code, Download the wanted version from [here](https://github.com/txzDev/DiscordRPCTool/tree/main/src))
 - Create a folder somewhere such as your desktop and extract the .zip file in the folder.
 - Run the .exe.
 - Follow the tutorial below if you are lost on setting up your config.